alonsobsd/wg-shadmin/README.md

 ERROR: unable to locate /usr/local/etc/wg-shadmin/wg-shadmin.conf file Do you want create it from sample file? y/n:
 ```
-Edit manually /usr/local/etc/wg-shadmin/wg-shadmin.conf if wg-shadmin doesn't work how you are expecting
+You can edit **/usr/local/etc/wg-shadmin/wg-shadmin.conf** configuration file from **Server management** section.
+Edit manually it if **wg-shadmin** doesn't work how you are expecting.

+If everything is working fine, take on mind all changes are applied to wireguard server when **Apply configuration** is selected at **Server management** section.

 ## License
 wg-shadmin is released under the BSD-3 license.
 See the LICENSE file for a full copy of the license.